paulness/gatsby-starter-personal-blog/content/posts/2017-10-26--nhibernate-queryover-examples/index.md

 ### 1. ReadOnly usage

 ReadOnly is a safety measure that you can apply to NHibernate queries.
-I highly recommend you use this property when you are not intending to perform database updates/inserts.
+I highly recommend you use this property when you do not intend to perform database updates/inserts.
 Take the following example:

 ``` c#
 Customer customerAndOrders =